marcelluethi/statismo-shaperegistration/README.md

 This command performs a fitting to the target surface VSD002_femur.vtk using a regularization weight of 0.01 and stores the fitting result and a projection on the target surface.
 (Note, that it is assumed that the target surface is already aligned with the model.)

-In order to force correspondence, it is also possible to specify a number of landmark points that should be matched
+It is also possible to explicitly enforce correspondences at given landmark points.
+This can be done by specifying in addition matching landmark points defined on both surfaces.
 ```
 shaperegistration femurmodel.h5  data/VSD002_femur.vtk 0.01 fitting-result.vtk projection.vtk VSD001-lm.csv VSD002-lm.csv 1